idiap/facereclib/docs/installation.rst

   In this case, there is no need to set the environment variable any more.
   Currently, the default is set to the directory that is valid for Idiap_.

-In case any of the tests fail for unexplainable reasons, please file a bug report through the `GitHub bug system`_.
+In case any of the tests fail for unexplainable reasons, please file a bug report through the `GitHub bug reporting system`_.

 Generate this documentation